Caf women's football strategy workshop will leave a lasting legacy in Africa - Bareman | Goal.com

 The New Zealand-born administrator, who developed Fifa's first-ever global strategy for women's football, said the objectives of organising the workshop was to grow the women's game in Africa.

-“Fifa launched its global strategy for women’s football in 2018 and it’s a natural next step that Caf creates its tailor-made strategy for the women’s game in Africa," Bareman told participants at a media event on Wednesday.
+“Fifa launched its global strategy for women’s football in 2018 and it’s a natural next step that Caf creates its tailor-made strategy for the women’s game in Africa," Bareman told participants as reported by Caf.

 "The opportunities that exist in this continent to grow the women’s game and realize its full potential are huge.